matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 [MSC3779](https://github.com/matrix-org/matrix-spec-proposals/pull/3779).

 If `state_key` exactly equals the sender's mxid, then the current Matrix spec prevents anyone else from overwriting the state from this event.
-If `state_key` contains further characters, that protection will not apply until [MSC3757](https://github.com/matrix-org/matrix-spec-proposals/pull/3757) (or some equivalent mechanism) is available.
+Until `state_key` [MSC3757](https://github.com/matrix-org/matrix-spec-proposals/pull/3757) (or some equivalent mechanism) lands, `state_key` will not be allowed to contain further characters.
+After it lands, adding underscore and further characters will allow one user to create multiple beacons.

 Obviously, if the `state_key` always equals the sender's mxid, each user can only share a single beacon in each room at any time.
 We recommend that clients